Philadelphia Aggressive Driving Accidents Lawyer

 In addition to stepped-up enforcement activity, and support from the Pennsylvania legislature, PennDOT has also increased their educational efforts to improve awareness and encourage safety.

 For our part, the car accident attorneys of Wapner Newman focus on holding aggressive drivers accountable for the damage they cause.
 Civil suits are often filed in cases of aggressive driving and road rage.
-Insurance companies usually refuse to cover damages from road-rage incidents, making it even more important that those injured by aggressive drivers consult a Philadelphia accident lawyer.
+Insurance companies usually refuse to cover damages from road-rage incidents, making it even more important that those injured by aggressive drivers consult a car accident lawyers in Philadelphia.

 Have You Been In An Accident Due To An Aggressive Driver?
 We Can Help

 Regardless of the type of vehicle they drive, operators owe a duty of care to others.
 Unfortunately, some people don’t take that duty seriously and their careless actions cause others serious harm.

 If you’ve been injured in a vehicle accident, you’ll need a Philadelphia vehicle accident lawyer to protect your rights.
 For almost 40 years, the Philadelphia vehicle accident attorneys at Wapner Newman have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations from our injury attorney and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.